- Basic Skills

 For more information on hosting a Basic Skills performance or competition, visit the Basic Skills Resources page and scroll down to "Basic Skills Performance Approvals" or visit the Basic Skills Competitions page.

-If you'd like to request an administration packet, please email Basic Skills Specialist Cindy Pacheco.
+If you'd like to request an administration packet, please email Basic Skills Specialist Tami Spears.
 This packet includes important information to assist you in the set-up and organization of your program.
 There is a one time set-up fee of $50 to register new programs.
 Fill out the program registration form (DOC) and mail or fax it to Headquarters to formally register your skating school as a member.
 Once received, the Member Services Department will first make sure the skating school's name is not already being used by an existing club or school.
 If the name you have chosen is already taken, you will be contacted to choose another name for your program.
 Member Services will then assign a membership number to your school and send you a Kick-Off packet.
 Your Kick-off packet will include everything you need to get your program started.

 Once your program is registered, it is protected by third-party liability coverage.
 This policy (PDF) covers all scheduled Basic Skills events including group lessons, exhibitions, recitals and Basic Skills competitions.
 A certificate of coverage will be requested on behalf of the skating school and sent to the skating school director.